tabearoeber/CE-OCL/README.md

 ## set up virtual environment

-:warning: adjust directories to the packages DiCE and OptiCL.
-Make sure that DiCE is the one we modified to also be able to handle SVM.
+:warning: adjust directory to the package OptiCL.

 In your terminal, run: